'Tis the season to deck the halls, gather around the tree and enjoy quality time together.

 - Gifts to keep entertained and busy.
 Books, jigsaw and crossword puzzles can serve as a great source of entertainment, keep the mind active and prevent boredom, especially if a senior is stuck at home during the winter.
 Consider purchasing a monthly subscription box to deliver a surprise to their doorstep every month.
 There are countless options and themes available, from cooking to books to candles to gardening.

 - The gift of a new holiday tradition.
-The decision to celebrate virtually or socially distanced will be personal and influenced by a confluence of factors — such as local regulations and preexisting health conditions of your attendees.
-If an older adult can’t celebrate in person, adapt your favourite holiday traditions to keep them connected.
+If an older adult can’t celebrate in person, adapt your favorite holiday traditions to keep them connected.
 Send a few special ornaments or a sachet of fragrant-dried balsam pine needles so they can enjoy the Christmas tree smell.
-Or, decorate their doorstep with holiday wreaths, garlands, strings of lights and battery-powered candles.
+Or, decorate their doorstep or room with holiday wreaths, garlands, strings of lights and battery-powered candles.

-As you wrap up holiday shopping, it’s important to acknowledge that celebrations will likely be different this year because of the COVID-19 pandemic.
-Gift yourself time and space to grieve this reality — and then, let go of past expectations and comparisons you’ve held onto.
-By reminding yourself of the true reasons you celebrate, you can navigate this season with hope, peace and joy.
+As you wrap up holiday shopping, it’s important to acknowledge that celebrations may need to change from year-to-year, oftentimes to accommodate the changing medical or mobility needs of aging loved ones.
+Let go of past expectations and comparisons and remind yourself of the true reasons you celebrate.
+Then you can navigate this season with hope, peace and joy.